rust-gamedev/rust-gamedev.github.io/content/news/028/index.md

 ### [One-Click Ninja]

-![Screenshot of One-Click Ninja](one-click-ninja.png)

-_Screenshot of One-Click Ninja_
+![Screenshot of One-Click Ninja](one-click-ninja.png) _Screenshot of One-Click Ninja_

-A rhythm game made in 10 days for [1-Button Jam 2021], written in Rust using the [Bevy] engine.
+One-Click Ninja is a rhythm game made in 10 days for [1-Button Jam 2021], written in Rust using the [Bevy] engine.

 The source is available MIT licensed on [GitHub][One-Click Ninja], and you can [play in your browser on itch.io][One-Click Ninja itch.io].

 [One-Click Ninja]: https://github.com/fluffysquirrels/one-click-ninja
 [One-Click Ninja itch.io]: https://fluffysquirrels.itch.io/one-click-ninja